IORoot/HouseQuests_wiki/docs/Features/overlays.md

 - A link to more details of the station.

-## London Train Lines
+## 🛤 London Train Lines

 To compliment the map, we have also included the colour-coded train lines within London.
+A straight dotted line that isn't geographically correct and doesn't follow the tracks exactly.
 These are from multiple different train services and by clicking on the line will popup information that includes the service name for that particular section of track and the two stations it connects to.

+- Train Line Operator (SouthEastern, Thameslink, etc...)
+- Station A Name
+- Station B Name

-## London Train Stations
+## 🚉 London Train Stations

 For those who commute into London, one of the most important pieces of information is where are the train stations.
 This toggle button will show most stations within and around the M25 boundary of London.
 Click on the marker for:
 - Station Name